7 Best Renters Insurance Companies in Massachusetts of 2026

 Lemonade renters insurance is affordable and usually less expensive than the national average, and you can obtain a quote online in just a few minutes.

-A bonus of choosing Lemonade is that the company does an annual charity Giveback where they donate unclaimed money from policyholders to charity.
+A bonus of choosing Lemonade is that the company has an annual charity event, Giveback, where they donate unclaimed money from policyholders to charity.

 Lemonade’s prices are undeniably low, with renters insurance premiums starting at only $5 per month and an average cost of just over $15.